Alikhan-18/people-counting-with-aws-rekognition-Admin-Website/docs/deployment.md

 amplify push
 ```

-4. After the Amplify deployment finishes, go to the scripts directory run the [populateParameterStore.sh](../scripts/populateParameterStore.sh) script.
-This will setup the necessary parameters for the backend cloudformation stack.
+4. After the Amplify deployment finishes, go to the **scripts** directory and run the [populateParameterStore.sh](../scripts/populateParameterStore.sh) script.
+    This will setup the necessary parameters for the backend cloudformation stack:
 ```bash
 chmod a+x ./populateParameterStore.sh
 ./populateParameterStore.sh